 Infants are born with amazing cognitive resources at their disposal, but they don’t know how to use them effectively.
 In order to harness the power of their brains, humans must develop high-level cognitive processes that manage basic brain functions.
 These processes make up what psychologists refer to as “Executive Function.”
 Executive function is a key factor in many self-regulatory behaviors, including forming plans to solve problems, negotiating between desires and actions, and directing attention.
 For example, a child must use several executive processes to stop playing with toys and start cleaning their room.
 These processes include inhibition (to stop what they’re doing), planning (to determine what actions need to be performed to clean the room), and attentional control (to stay on task until the cleaning is done).
 A breakdown of executive function during any of these steps would lead to the room remaining dirty.

 Developing executive function is one of the key challenges faced by children as they mature.
 Some elements of executive function can only be mastered with practice, and brain areas linked to executive function, specifically the prefrontal cortex, develop slowly throughout development, continuing to grow and organize until an individual reaches their twenties.
 Early demonstrations of executive function have been linked to self-control and behavioral outcomes in children, as well as successes later in life.
-Relatedly, executive function is impaired in children diagnosed with ADHD and autism spectrum disorders.
+Relatedly, executive function is impaired in children diagnosed with attention-deficit hyperactivity disorder (ADHD) and autism spectrum disorders.

 This experiment demonstrates how to assess executive function in children using the Dimensional Change Card Sort Task, developed by Dr. Philip Zelazo and colleagues.